Intravenous Pyelogram (IVP)

 - An intravenous (IV) line will be started in the hand or arm for injection of the contrast dye.

-- The radiologist will inject the contrast dye into the vein in the arm.
+- The technologist will inject the contrast dye into the vein in the arm.

 - During the injection of the contrast dye, the patient may feel warm and become flushed, only for a minute or so.
 This reaction is normal.

-- Rarely, patients may experience an allergic reaction to the contrast dye, resulting in persistent itching or possibly hives.
+- Rarely, patients may experience an allergic reaction to the contrast dye.
+These can include mild reactions, such as itching or hives, to more serious reactions, such as dizziness or difficulty breathing.
 These symptoms are easily treated with medication.

 - X-rays will be taken at intervals after the dye has been injected.